 3. Homemade Chai Concentrate

 I have never made chai concentrate from scratch.
 It is a combination of black tea bags and spices, like cinnamon, star anise, cardamom, black pepper, ginger, etc. These recipes are very highly rated and the ones I recommend if you want to make your own chai.

 4. Best Store Bought Chai Concentrate

-I have tried the chai concentrate by Tazo and Trader Joe’s.
+I have tried the concentrate by Tazo and Trader Joe’s.
 Unfortunately they are both already sweetened and too sweet for me.
-This is why I typically make my own concentrate from chai tea bags.
-This article ranks and reviews some popular chai brands if you are looking to find the best store bought option.
+This is why I typically make my own concentrate from tea bags.
+This article ranks and reviews some popular brands if you are looking to find the best store bought option.